lnbits/lnbits/README.md

 * Fallback wallet for the LNURL scheme
 * Instant wallet for LN demonstrations

-The wallet can run on top of any lightning-network funding source, currently there is support for LND, CLightning, Lntxbot, LNpay, OpenNode, with more being added regularily.
+The wallet can run on top of any lightning-network funding source, currently there is support for LND, c-lightning, Spark, LNpay, OpenNode, lntxbot, with more being added regularily.

 See [lnbits.org](https://lnbits.org) for more detailed documentation.